 Amongst others, Norwegian Department scholar-students will be presenting research that they have conducted within the Collaborative Undergraduate Research & Inquiry program of the College

-Did Krong’s much-loved painting of the famous Viking explorer represent the colonial ideology of the 1893 World’s Columbian Exposition in Chicago?
+Did Krohg’s much-loved painting of the famous Viking explorer represent the colonial ideology of the 1893 World’s Columbian Exposition in Chicago?
 Created specifically for the exposition, Krong’s painting was meant to challenge Columbus’s status as the “true” discoverer of America.

 It was displayed in the main exhibition area, known as the White City, while non-white cultures were segregated into a separate section that featured so- called “human zoos,” where Indigenous peoples, including several American tribes and the Sami, were put on display.